adrian-andersson/ModuleForge/docs/functions/Get-MFNextSemver.md

 ```

 ## DESCRIPTION
-The \`get-mfNextSemver\` function takes a Semantic Version (SemVer) object as input and increments the version based on the 'increment' parameter.
+The \`Get-MFNextSemver\` function takes a Semantic Version (SemVer) object as input and increments the version based on the 'increment' parameter.
 It can handle major, minor, and patch increments.
 The function also handles pre-release versions and allows the user to optionally override the pre-release label.